MTK358/TuxBot/README.md

 `bot.lua`: Plugin-based bot using the above libraries.
 `plugins/` and `config*.lua`: Configuration and plugins for `bot.lua` that do most of the functionaltiy of the original TuxBot.

 The library only depends on LuaSocket (and optionally LuaSec of you want SSL).
 The `responses.lua` bot plugin also depends on LPeg.
+Lua 5.1 is required, as some directives have changed in Lua 5.2.

 ## `bot.lua` Usage ##